39 Best Things To Do In Rome

 17. Taste real Italian food (& learn to make it)

 Not eating pizza in Italy must be close to blasphemy.
 A trip to Rome is incomplete without trying real Italian food, and lucky for you, Rome offers a plethora of different types.
-Whether you want a pizza a plate of carbonara or tiramisu, there are amazing restaurants for you to indulge in Italian traditions.
+Whether you want a pizza or a carbonara or tiramisu, there are amazing restaurants and osterie for you to indulge in Italian traditions.
 And while you’re at it, why don’t you learn the secrets behind the best cuisine in the world with a cooking class?

 Learn to make your own Italian food by booking a cooking class below!